What you can expect from us

 N.B.
 We would ask that you stick only to the facts and avoid speculation.

-Our Client Services Manager will carry out a full internal investigation regarding your complaint.
+Our Complaints Team will carry out a full internal investigation regarding your complaint.

-Some complaints are complex in their nature and therefore please allow up to 21 working days for a full written response.
-Should we feel that further investigation is required we will write to advise you.
+Some complaints are complex in their nature and therefore please allow up to 40 working days for a full written response.

-What if I disagree with the Client Services Manager’s response?
+What if I disagree with the Complaint Officer’s decision?

-Should you disagree with the response, then your complaint will be referred to a Director for a final decision.
+Should you disagree with the response, then your complaint will be referred to a Senior Manager for a final decision.

 Notes for general guidance

 We will not investigate any complaints regarding the following: